-Jazz guitarists love chord melody, and for good reason.
+Jazz guitarists love chord melody arrangements, and for good reason.

-By studying the arrangements and concepts in this lesson, you expand your repertoire and learn how to build your own chord melodies.
+By studying the arrangements and techniques in this lesson, you expand your repertoire and learn how to build your own chord melodies.

 Which is a very cool thing to be able to do.